smlower/prospector_tutorial/README.md

 4. Prospector : prospector is the tool that combines the above packages to model the SEDs of galaxies.
 You can find it here: https://github.com/bd-j/prospector It also has a pretty decent demo on how to use prospector: https://github.com/bd-j/prospector/blob/main/demo/InteractiveDemo.ipynb
 For visualization purposes, we'll also want to install 2 packages: corner, which helps us plot corner plots (https://github.com/dfm/corner.py) and arviz, which allows us to do 'advanced' things with corner (conda install arviz)

+What's in this repo:

+1. Tutorial Notebook, allows you to get started with Prospector; explains the different model components, how to process Powderday SEDs, and basic analysis steps to understand results.
+2. Prospector runtime scripts that take the contents from the tutorial notebook and package them as a python script; two SFH models.
+3. Script for processing prospector output, calculates posterior distributions for stellar and dust mass, SFR, metallicity, and the model SEDs.
+4. In the "prospector_nonpara_SHFs" directory, scripts for the two other nonparametric models as well as their respective output processing scripts.
+These files are not tailor made for this tutorial but are useful jumping off points from which you can copy/paste the model setup for your own use (one useful thing is that these scripts were used to model z=7 simba galaxies so you can see how to set up z>0 runs since the tailor made scripts just use a z=0 galaxy).